evheus/evheus.github.io/README.md

 UC Berkeley, Applied Math with Concentration in Computer Science / evheus@gmail.com / New York, NY

-**Interests:** Footy :soccer:, trading, building start-ups and models.
-Likely in that order.
+**Interests:** Footy :soccer:, trading, and financial modelling.
 Macro modelling, regime-switching, distributed systems, and learning.
 Also like to ski and cook.

-**Building/Writing:**
-- "Classifying with Unbalanced Costs" with VVB
+**Models:**
 - Bull/Bear market indicator.
 Using unemployment, inflation, equity valuations, ISM, private sector balances, and yield curves.
 - Bear market rally long puts system.
-Using volume, momentum, and volatility.
+Using volume, momentum, volatility term structure, and vol predictive models.
+- Vol of Vol timing.
+- Joel Greenblatt's magic model with simple trend and downside vol scaling.
+- Working on discounted secondary-offering models.

 **Interesting questions:**
-- How do we find evidence that security X leads security Y?
+- How do we find evidence that security X leads security Y, is delayed correlation worth betting on?
 - What is the predictive value of yield curve convergence?
 - What is the best way to model the flight-to-quality phenomenon?
-- How do we dampen drawdowns specific to momentum portfolios (the rest of the market does not notice)?
-- How doe we track "excellent leadership" in the market?
+- How do we track "excellent leadership" in the market?
 - Why isn't there a better way to share articles and papers?
+What if each person had a public book list and their peers could add to them?
 - Why isn't there a social version of Kalshi for betting with published prediction records?

-**Past Projects and Papers:**
+**Projects and Papers:**
+- "Classifying with Unbalanced Costs" with VVB
-- Paired (dormant), see pitch deck here.
+- Paired, see pitch deck here.
 - Arbitrage bot to front run copy traders of high profile public traders in small crypto markets
-- Energy drink flavor sentiment analysis/prediction
+- Energy drink flavor sentiment analysis/prediction for Monster Energy
-- Demand forecasting tool for major retailer
+- Demand forecasting foe Levi's

-**Books of the moment:**
+**Top recent books:**
+- Positional Options Trading by Euan Sinclair
+- The Riddler by Oliver Roeder of fivethirtyeight.com
 - Strategic Risk Management by Cambell Harvey
 - Superforecasting by Phil Tetlock
 - The Long Good Buy by Peter Oppenheimer
-- Breakfast of Champions by Kurt Vonnegut

 **Research binge of the moment:**
-- ML
+- Microcap inefficiencies